 The housing application gives group members the option to copy their group leader’s list of choices.
 Please note: If the group leader changes their choices after a group member has copied the leader’s choices, that group member must go back and recopy the group leader’s choices.
 Otherwise, the old choices will remain on the group member’s application.
 After copying a group leader’s choices or making any changes to their applications, students should double check their group retention level to ensure it is set as they would like.

 Housing assignments in the Draw are completed by a computer program.
-All group members will be required to enter a number that indicates through how many residence choices they want the computer to keep their group together.
+All group members will be required to enter a number that indicates through how many residence choices they want the program to keep their group together.
 This is called Group Retention.

 For example, if a group of four students were to set their retention rate to 8, the computer would try to assign the entire group to their first choice.
 If there were not four spaces available in that choice, the program would try to assign the entire group to their second choice.
 If there were not four spaces available in the second choice, the computer would move on through subsequent choices, trying to get the entire group into each choice.
 If the computer goes through the first eight choices and is unable to get the entire group into any of those choices, the computer moves on to the ninth choice but group retention ends.
 If there is one vacancy in the group’s ninth choice, one person would be assigned to that residence and the computer would move on to the remaining three members’ tenth choice.
 Group retention allows students to stay together through a select number of residence choices and then branch out on their own.